clach04/whatabagacack/README.md

 * https://app.wallabag.it/api/doc
 * https://github.com/wallabag/doc/blob/master/en/developer/api/methods.md **old** still useful and in easy to read form
 * https://github.com/wallabag/doc/blob/master/en/developer/api/oauth.md
-* https://github.com/Strubbl/wallabago jas a nice short list of API endpoints
+* https://github.com/Strubbl/wallabago as a nice short list of API endpoints

+## What is this good for?

+  * For debugging wallabag clients, e.g. KoReader
+  * for replacing the Wallabag epub/page-scraper with an alternative one